Ready to Launch Your Legacy?

 Get to know some of our talented Liberal Arts students, alumni, and faculty members.
 These stories highlight the diverse backgrounds and accomplishments of our community and the impact they are making.

-The Susan Welch Liberal Arts Building—the first new Liberal Arts building at Penn State University Park in more than fifty years—will be an innovative hub of social science teaching, research, and outreach activity when it opens in fall 2024.
+The Susan Welch Liberal Arts Building—the first new Liberal Arts building at Penn State University Park in more than fifty years—opened its doors in January and serves as an innovative hub of social science teaching, research, and outreach activity.

 Pursue your passions